What is 38 Degrees?

 38 Degrees believes that power should rest with the people.
 Our millions of members work together to:

 38 Degrees has a small staff team.
-The office is run by staff and volunteers with the help of the 38 Degrees Board.
+The office is run by this staff team with the help of the 38 Degrees Board.
 However it’s 38 Degrees members who set the agenda.
 Together, we choose campaigns and help pick the tactics we use to win – and then we act.
-38 Degrees staff and office volunteers work full-time to make sure our campaigns are as effective as possible.
-Staff and office volunteers write the emails that let members know wha’s going on, as well as making sure that the technology we use is working properly.
+38 Degrees staff work full-time to make sure our campaigns are as effective as possible by writing the emails that let members know what’s going on, as well as making sure that the technology we use is working properly.
 Staff also draw on advice from other campaigning groups, issue experts and others to make sure we’re getting good information about the best way to make change happen.

 Definitely not.
 We are not connected to any political parties, and are funded by donations from our members.
 Our independence means we can campaign on issues that we feel passionately about and that we decide on together.
 We are driven by issues and outcomes, and judge all politicians by the same standards.